-Onions are a very useful vegetable for adding flavour to stews and soups, or for roasting with meat.
+Onions are a very useful vegetable for adding flavour to stews and soups or for roasting meat.

-Peel the onion by stripping off the parchment-like outer leaves with a knife, then if using onion in a stew or soup, or simply as fried onions, cut the onion in half, and chop it into pieces, or slice it.
+Peel the onion by stripping off the parchment-like outer leaves with a knife; then, if using onion in a stew or soup or simply as fried onions, cut the onion in half, chop it into pieces, or slice it.
 Then put a tablespoonful of cooking oil (I always use olive oil) in a frying pan, and gently fry the onion until it is golden brown—about five minutes, then use it to add to the other stew or soup ingredients.

-Fried onion: If using simply as fried onion, for instance with a barbeque, you might like to cook it on a slightly higher heat, so that it gets a bit crispy, but make sure you stir it, or it will stick to the pan and burn.
+Fried onion: If using it simply as fried onion, for instance, with a barbeque, you might like to cook it on a slightly higher heat so that it gets a bit crispy—but make sure you stir it, or it will stick to the pan and burn.

 Roast onion: Keep the peeled onion whole, or if very large, cut it in half.
-Put it on a baking tray, cover it with about a teaspoonful of cooking oil and a little salt, and cook it in the oven on a medium heat for about 45 minutes to one hour, turning it over once, and basting it with oil.
-Usually it will be cooked in with roast potatoes and meat, as it imparts flavouring to the cooking oil as it cooks.
+Put it on a baking tray, cover it with about a teaspoonful of cooking oil and a little salt, and cook it in the oven on medium heat for about 45 minutes to one hour, turning it over once and basting it with oil.
+Usually, it will be cooked in with roast potatoes and meat, as it imparts flavouring to the cooking oil as it cooks.

 Potatoes, Parsnips and Carrots

-The simplest method for all three of these root vegetables is to peel them, cut them up, cover them with water, add salt to taste and boil for twenty minutes, drain and serve.
+The simplest method for all three of these root vegetables is to peel them, cut them up, cover them with water, add salt to taste and boil for twenty minutes and drain and serve.

 - Potato: about the size of a golf ball